End-to-end metasurface design for temperature imaging via broadband Planck-radiation regression: Theory: Image formation and reconstruction

 where $b(f, T)$ is the ``spectral radiance'' at a temperature $T$ and frequency $f$, $k_B$ is the Boltzmann constant, $h$ is the Planck constant, and $c$ is the speed of light in vacuum.

 The thermal emission is scattered by the metasurface onto a thermal sensor such as a microbolometer~\cite{vollmerInfraredThermalImaging2017}, which produces a grayscale, noise-corrupted image.
 This image formation at each frequency can be modeled as a convolution of the object's intensity with the point-spread function (PSF) of the optics~\cite{goodmanIntroductionFourierOptics2005}, where the PSF is defined as the intensity image produced by a monochromatic normally incident plane wave (which can be interpreted as the light of a point source far away~\cite{goodmanIntroductionFourierOptics2005}).
 As is typical for metasurface modeling, we further employ a paraxial approximation corresponding to a shift-invariant PSF~\cite{goodmanIntroductionFourierOptics2005}.
 Then, for temporally incoherent light (such as thermal emission), broadband image formation can be modeled as a frequency integral of the PSF convolutions over the spectral bandwidth, in our case weighted by Planck's law.
 We assume a sensor that responds to a finite LWIR bandwidth $\Delta f$, e.g.~wavelengths of \SIrange[range-phrase=\textendash, range-units=single]{8}{12}{\micro\metre}~\cite{vollmerInfraredThermalImaging2017}.
-Let $\vb{p}$ denote the vector of geometric degrees of freedom of the optics (e.g. the metasurface pillar widths).
-Combining these steps, our image-formation model, which takes as input a temperature map vector $\vb{T}$ and outputs an image vector $\vb{v}$, is given by:
+Let $\vb{p}$ denote the vector of geometric degrees of freedom of the optics (e.g. the metasurface pillar widths), and let $\vb{T}$ denote the vector of point-source temperatures corresponding to a flattened (``vectorized''~\cite{golubMatrixComputations2013}) two-dimensional grid of the point sources, representing the full spatial dependence of the object.
+Combining the above steps, our image-formation model, which takes as input a temperature map vector $\vb{T}$ and outputs an image vector $\vb{v}$, is given by: